SnailMath/hollyhock-2/README.md

 - at this point, return back to the first windown (The Snail2021.exe)
 - click enter until it asks you to connect the calculator.
 - You can close the updater window now.
-- When you click enter the last time in the Snail2021.exe window, the updater will open again.
+- When you click enter the last time in the Snail2021.exe window, the updater will open again, but this time it is the modified version.
 - Connect the calculator via USB.
-- On the calculator hold down the [EXP], [^] and Clear keys.
-With those keys depressed, momentarily press the RESET button on the back of the calculator.
+- On the calculator hold down the `EXP`, `^` and `Clear` keys.
+With those keys pressed, momentarily press the RESET button on the back of the calculator.
 Keep the three front buttons pressed until the screen displays the `OS ERROR` message.
 Don't worry, there is no actual error, this is just the update mode.
 - On the computer, Click on OK in the updater.
 - __DO NOT TOUCH__ the calculator until the update is finished.
 - When the updater is finished, unplug it and plug it in again
-- Select USB Storage and copy the file run.bin and all .hhk files (from the folder Snail2021) directly onto the calculator.
+- Select USB Storage and copy the file run.bin and all .hhk and .bin files (from the folder Snail2021) directly onto the calculator.
 - On the computer, click on eject (probably on the bottom right) and eject the calculator.

 To start a program, go to the Menu, go to the right, select System, click on the gear on the top left and click on `Imaginary Unit` (I will probably rename this to 'Start hollyhock' or 'Start program' soon.)